PeterDCodes/PeterDCodes/README.md

-- 👋 Hi, I’m @PeterDCodes
+- @PeterDCodes
-- 🏭 I’m an engineer aspiring to create manufacturing software solutions
+- Engineer aspiring to create manufacturing software solutions
-- 🌱 C 💻 + Python 🐍
+- C, Python, SQL, HTML, CSS, JavaScript

 <!---
 PeterDCodes/PeterDCodes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.